Aceruloplasminemia: Cause

 Aceruloplasminemia is caused by a mutation (a five-base pair insertion in exon 7) in the CP gene, which provides instructions for making a protein called ceruloplasmin, a protein involved in iron transport and processing.
 Ceruloplasmin helps move iron from the organs and tissues of the body and prepares it for incorporation into a molecule called transferrin, which transports it to red blood cells to help carry oxygen.
 The CP gene mutation results in the production of ceruloplasmin protein that is unstable or nonfunctional by altering the open reading frame such that the amino acid ligands in the essential carboxyl terminal region are eliminated.
 When ceruloplasmin is unavailable, transport of iron out of the body's tissues is impaired.
 The resulting iron accumulation damages cells in those tissues, leading to neurological dysfunction and other health problems.

 This condition is inherited in an autosomal recessive pattern, which means both copies of the gene have the mutation.
 The parents of an individual with an autosomal recessive condition each carry one copy of the mutated gene, but they typically do not show signs and symptoms of the condition.

 Diagnosis

 Diagnosis of this disorder depends on blood tests demonstrating the absence of serum ceruloplasmin, combined with low serum copper concentration, low serum iron concentration, high serum ferritin concentration, or increased hepatic iron concentration.
 MRI scans can also confirm a diagnosis; abnormal low intensities can indicate iron accumulation in the brain.

 Prevention

 Children of affected individuals are obligate carriers for aceruloplasminemia.
 If the CP mutations has been identified in a related individual, prenatal testing is recommended.
-Siblings of those affected by the disease are at a 25% of aceruloplasminemia.
+Siblings of those affected by the disease are at a 25% risk of aceruloplasminemia.
 In asymptomatic siblings, serum concentrations of hemoglobin and hemoglobin A1c should be monitored.

 To prevent the progression of symptoms of the disease, annual glucose tolerance tests beginning in early teen years to evaluate the onset of diabetes mellitus.
 Those at risk should avoid taking iron supplements.